meker12/commerce-channels.en/help/channel-manager/map-catalog-attributes.md

 ---
 # Map catalog attributes

-Before you publish listings from [!DNL Commerce] to [!DNL Walmart Marketplace], you must map at least one unique identifier from your [!DNL Commerce] catalog to the corresponding identifier from Walmart.
+Before you connect listings from [!DNL Commerce] to [!DNL Walmart Marketplace], you must map at least one unique identifier from your [!DNL Commerce] catalog to the corresponding identifier from Walmart.
 This step is required to match [!DNL Commerce] products to existing [!DNL Walmart] listings and to synchronize product data between [!DNL Commerce] and [!DNL Walmart].

 For product matching, the [!DNL Commerce] product must have at least one product attribute that matches one of the following Product Identifiers (Product IDs) required by [!DNL Walmart].